dajiangsuo/dajiangsuo.github.io/_pages/about.md

 Before returning to school to pursue a Ph.D. degree, I was with the vehicle control and autonomous driving team at Ford Motor Company (Dearborn, MI), working on the safety and cyber-security of automated vehicles.
 I also serves as a committee member and the paper review coordinator on the [Standing Committee on Enterprise, Systems, and Cyber Resilience (AMR40)](https://www.trbamr40.org/) at the Transportation Research Board.

-While at ASU, I was devoted to research and teaching in various smart city-related areas, including transportation and beyond.
+While at ASU, I was devoted to research and teaching in various IoT-related areas, including transportation and beyond.
 For instance, in the IoT-focused course I am teaching in Spring 2024 ([ASU EGR 304](https://www.dropbox.com/scl/fi/oqrymr9s5thxfzjkt0cai/project_description.pdf?rlkey=67fa9uzczxn11uzg7ziorx9uz&dl=0)), I integrate modules that explore the use of emerging IoT and sensing technologies to improve safety and productivity on construction sites, highlighting the breadth of my research interests in smart cities.

 ## Open Positions